COURSE REGISTRATION 2024-2025

 Our fine arts department offers students the opportunities to study choir, dance, music, ceramics, photography, drawing, and painting.
 The department pages provide descriptions of these classes when they can be taken, and what prerequisites are needed to take the class.

-If you would like a print out of all classes FHS offer click here.
+If you would like a print out of all FHS classes click here.

 Click on the link below to find course descriptions.